hypergonial/chat/README.md

 ## Usage

-Firstly, rename `.env.example` and fill it out by providing a valid postgres dsn, MinIO root credentials, and a random string for the session secret.
+Firstly, rename `.env.example` and fill it out by providing valid postgres credentials, MinIO root credentials, and a random string for the session secret.

-Then, we need to generate a session token for the admin user in MinIO.
-To do this, start up the application using `docker compose up` (starting certain components in this state will fail, this is normal) and then visit `http://localhost:9001` in your webbrowser.
+Then, you need to generate a session token for the admin user in MinIO.
+To do this, start up the application using `docker compose up` (starting certain components in this state will fail, this is normal) and then visit `http://localhost:9001` in your browser.
 Log in using the credentials you provided in the `.env` file, navigate to access keys, and generate a new key.
 Copy the access key and secret key into the `.env` file.

 Then, run `docker compose up` to start the backend, database and MinIO instances.